darren-gibson/RTTChecker/README.md

 # RTTChecker

 A Matter smart home device that monitors real-time train status using the UK Rail Real-Time Trains (RTT) API.
-Displays train punctuality as a Mode Select device compatible with all Matter controllers.
+Exposes two Matter endpoints:
+- A Mode Select device for status (On Time / Minor / Delayed / Major / Unknown)
+- A Temperature Sensor that shows numeric delay in minutes (1:1 mapping)

 ## Overview
-RTTChecker is a Matter device that queries the RTT API to select the best train for a given journey and reports its punctuality status using the Matter Mode Select cluster.
-The device appears in Matter-compatible apps (Apple Home, Google Home, Amazon Alexa) showing clear train status modes.
+RTTChecker is a Matter device that queries the RTT API to select the best train for a given journey and reports its punctuality via two representations:
+- Discrete status using the Matter Mode Select cluster
+- Numeric delay (in minutes) using the Temperature Measurement cluster (temperature value equals minutes delayed; negative values mean early)

 ## Key Behaviour
 - **Train Selection Logic:**